TimoToThe/odin-recipes/README.md

 # odin-recipes
-A Recipes Project for The Odin Project
+A Recipes Project for The Odin Project.

+A basic recipe site built with HTML for The Odin Project.